 A risk assessment may be written for an individual child to enable them to engage in activities and parents consulted on the arrangements made.
 For pupils with specific medical needs, the school writes an Individual Healthcare Plan (IHP) in consultation with parents.
-If the IHP is complex we refer to the School Nursing Service for advice.
+IHPs are forwarded to the School Nursing Service.